 Yet, in the modern history of power, these traditional safeguards have been confronted with new definitions and new applications of power, posing a greater threat to man than in any of his previous history.

 Hobbes defined political power as political liberty and insisted that man would be free when he possessed a share of political government.
-Yet the fragmentation of political power into bits and pieces at once so numerous and so small, as accomplished in modern democracy, may well have offered an illusory freedom to the individual, since it offered him an essentially illusory sovereignty.
+Yet the fragmentation of political power into bits and pieces at once so numerous and so small, as accomplished in a modern democracy, may well have offered an illusory freedom to the individual, since it offered him an essentially illusory sovereignty.
 As long ago as 1870, Proudhon warned in his Theory of the Constitutional Movement in the Nineteenth Century:

 It is no use saying that an elected person or the representative of the people is only the trustee for the people… in despite of principle, the delegate of the sovereign will be the master of the sovereign.
 Sovereignty on which a man cannot enter, if I may so put it, is as empty a right as property on which he cannot enter.